RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

    .. figure:: scpi-example-cli.png

-More examples about how to control Red Pitaya from MATLAB can be find :ref:`here <examples>`.
+More examples of how to control Red Pitaya from MATLAB can be found |examples|.

    .. note::

-      Python examples can also be run directly from RP device itself.
-To do so fist start SCPI server and then use local device IP: 127.0.0.1
+      Python examples can also be run directly from the RP device itself.
+To do so, first start the SCPI server and then use the local device IP: ``127.0.0.1``

+.. |redpitaya_scpi.py| raw:: html

+    <a href="https://github.com/RedPitaya/RedPitaya/blob/master/Examples/python/redpitaya_scpi.py" target="_blank">redpitaya_scpi.py</a>

 =======
 LabVIEW
 =======

-To set up the LabVIEW driver for Red Pitaya, download the
-`Red_Pitaya_LabVIEW_Driver&Examples.zip <https://downloads.redpitaya.com/downloads/Clients/labview/Red_Pitaya_LabVIEW_Driver%26Examples.zip>`_ file.
+To install the Red Pitaya LabVIEW driver, download the `Red_Pitaya_LabVIEW_Driver&Examples.zip <https://downloads.redpitaya.com/downloads/Clients/labview/Red_Pitaya_LabVIEW_Driver%26Examples.zip>`_ file.
-Unpack it and copy the Red Pitaya folder to your LabVIEW installations ``instr.lib`` folder e.g. ``C:/Program Files/National Instruments/LabVIEW 2010/instr.lib``.
-When using the 64-bit LabVIEW version (mostly paid).
-Or here : ``C:/Program Files (x86)/National Instruments/LabVIEW 2020/instr.lib``
-when using the 32-bit LabVIEW version, like the free Community Edition.
+Unpack it and copy the Red Pitaya folder to your LabVIEW installation ``instr.lib`` folder, e.g. ``C:/Program Files/National Instruments/LabVIEW 2010/instr.lib``.
+When using the 64-bit LabVIEW version (mostly paid), Or here : ``C:/Program Files (x86)/National Instruments/LabVIEW 2020/instr.lib`` when using the 32-bit LabVIEW version, like the free Community Edition.

-The Red Pitaya driver should appear after restarting LabVIEW in Block Diagram -> Instrument I/O -> Instr Drivers -> RedPitaya.
-Depending on your settings Instrument I/O may be hidden.
-Please consult LabVIEW Help on how to activate/deactivate those categories.
+The Red Pitaya driver should appear after restarting LabVIEW in **Block Diagram -> Instrument I/O -> Instr Drivers -> RedPitaya**.
+Depending on your settings, instrument I/O may be hidden.
+Please consult LabVIEW Help on how to activate or deactivate those categories.
 You can access example VIs by going to:

 #.
 Help -> Find Examples...
-#. click Search tab
+#. select the Search tab
 #.
-Enter **RedPitaya** in Enter keyword(s) field
+In the Enter keyword(s) field, type **RedPitaya**.

-More examples about how to control Red Pitaya from LabVIEW can be found :ref:`here <examples>`.
+More examples of how to control Red Pitaya from LabVIEW can be found |examples|.

 ======
 SCILAB
 ======

-To use the SCPI commands you will need to set up Scilab sockets.
+To use the SCPI commands, you will need to set up Scilab sockets.
 The procedure is described below.

 #.
 Go to `Scilab download page <http://www.scilab.org/download/>`_ and download and Install Scilab for your OS
 #.
 Go to `Scilab socket toolbox page <https://atoms.scilab.org/toolboxes/socket_toolbox>`_ and download the basic socket function for Scilab.